singlestore-labs/singlestoredb-laravel-driver/README.md

 SingleStoreDB supports full-text search across text columns in a columnstore table using the `FULLTEXT` index type.
 Keep in mind that `FULLTEXT` is not supported when using the `utf8mb4` collation, the table needs to be set to the collation `utf8_unicode_ci`.
 If you try to add a `FULLTEXT` index to a table with the `utf8mb4` collation an exception will be thrown.
-You can find more information in [the official documentation](https://docs.singlestore.com/managed-service/en/reference/sql-reference/data-definition-language-ddl/create-table.html#fulltext-behavior).

 ```php
 Schema::create('test', function (Blueprint $table) {